open-telemetry/opentelemetry-java-instrumentation/dd-trace/README.md

 ### Motivations

 The Datadog Java Tracer is an OpenTracing-compatible tracer.
 It provides all resources needed to instrument your code.

-Opentracing introduces the concept of the *span*.
-A span is *timed operation* representing an action in the code.
+Opentracing introduces the concept of the **span**.
+A span is **timed operation** representing "a bounded process" in the code.
-The span can *be linked together*.
-And a trace is a list of spans, each related to the same top action/operation.
+The spans can **be linked together**.
+And a **trace** is a list of spans, each related to the same top action/operation.

 Let's see an example.

-When a client does a request on a Http Endpoint, asking for some BD resources, Opentracing provides a way for measuring the time consumed for each operation:
+The workflow can be a client requesting, via a HTTP endpoint, some resources store in a DB.
+Look at the following scheme.

 ````
 TRACE: